-Why do we respond when we hear a scream?
+Why do screams grab our attention?

 Screaming is instinctual — it's primal and guttural.
 It's a sound humans make across all age ranges and cultures.
-Whether due to pain, horror or a baby's cry, a shrill, hair-raising scream is executed instantaneously and demands a response just as quickly.
-But why do we scream, and why does the sound of one make humans react the way we do?
+Whether due to horror, pain or a baby's cry, a shrill, hair-raising scream is executed instantaneously and demands a response just as quickly.
+But why do we scream, and why do humans react the way we do when we hear one?

 "If you ask a person on the street what's special about screams, they'll say that they're loud or have a higher pitch," David Poeppel, Ph.D., who heads a speech and language processing lab at New York University, told the American Association for the Advancement of Science.
-"But there's lots of stuff that's loud and there's lots of stuff that's high pitched, so you'd want a scream to be genuinely useful in a communicative context."
+"But there's lots of stuff that's loud and there's lots of stuff that's high-pitched, so you'd want a scream to be genuinely useful in a communicative context."

-In July 2015, Poeppel and his NYU colleagues published research in the journal Current Biology that suggested hearing a scream may activate the brain’s fear circuitry, sort of triggering an alarm in your head.
+Poeppel and his NYU colleagues published research in the journal Current Biology that suggested hearing a scream may activate the brain's fear circuitry, sort of triggering an alarm in your head.
 They collected an assortment of screams from YouTube, movies and even volunteer screamers, who screamed in a lab sound booth and were recorded.

 "We found that screams occupy a reserved chunk of the auditory spectrum, but we wanted to go through a whole bunch of sounds to verify that this area is unique to screams," said Poeppel, who also directs the Frankfurt Max-Planck-Institute Department of Neuroscience.
 "In a series of experiments, we saw this observation remained true when we compared screaming to singing and speaking, even across different languages.
 The only exception — and what was peculiar and cool — is that alarm signals (car alarms, house alarms, etc.) also activate the range set aside for screams."

-Note: Editor's note: This story has been updated since it was published in January 2017.